 Two Types of Books

 There are two types of books: fiction and nonfiction.
 Fiction books are written from the authors imagination and contain invented characters and events.
 Fiction books are usually novels, novellas, or short stories.
-Nonfiction books contain facts about real life events, people, or ideas.
-Some examples of nonfiction books are encyclopedias, dictionaries, guides and manuals, or travel books.
+On the other hand, Nonfiction books contain facts about real life events, people, or ideas.
+For example, encyclopedias, dictionaries, guides and manuals, or travel books.

 Elements of a Fiction Book